ramit21/angular5-poc/README.md

 Onchange() - OnInit() - Docheck() - AfterContentInit() - AfterContentChecked() - AfterViewInit() - AfterViewChecked() - OnDestroy()

-**Evolution of angular**:

-Angular 2 : replaced angular 1's $scope with Components.
-Based on Typescript, it supports object oriented programming.

-No angular 3 due to misalignment of router package.
-Angular 2 was already using a router v3 library, so Google just skipped angular ver 3 altogether.

-Angular 4: Slight imporvements like improved ngIf, ngfor etc

-Angular 5: comes with angular CLI.
-Number, date, currency pipes updates.
-Router hooks.
-Build optimizer to make budled app smaller and faster.

-Angular 1x versions were called 'angularjs', whereas angular 2x onwards versions are called simply 'angular'.

 **Observable vs Promise**:

 A Promise handles a single event when an async operation completes or fails.
 Event cancellation is not possible.